 She knew better.
 He’d never stayed out an entire night before.
 Something had happened.
 And, the only person in the city who knew enough of his movements to realize the danger was Vivenna.

-She slowed as she pulled her belt tight, glancing over at Vasher’s pack and the change of clothing he had inside of it.
+She slowed as she pulled on her belt, glancing over at Vasher’s pack and the change of clothing he had inside of it.

 Every single thing I’ve tried since I left Idris has failed miserably, she thought, continuing to dress.
 I failed as a revolutionary, I failed as a beggar, and I failed as a sister.

 She still wasn’t even certain who she was.
 She wanted to be competent.
 To be capable.
-And yet, it seemed she’d fallen back to her old ways--that of studying and learning.
-And waiting.
+And yet, it seemed she’d fallen back to her old ways--that of just waiting.

 And what am I supposed to do? she thought.
 Go find him?
 I don’t even know where to start.

 She looked away from the pack.
 Failure.
 It wasn’t something she’d been accustomed to, back in Idris.
-Everything she’d tried had turned out well.
+Everything she’d tried there had turned out well.
 She’d studied, and had learned.
 She’d been favored.

 Maybe that is what this is all about, she thought, sitting.
 My hatred of Hallandren.
 My insistence on saving Siri, on taking her place.

-When her father had chosen Siri over Vivenna, it had been the first time in her life that Vivenna could remember feeling that she wasn’t good enough.
+When her father had chosen Siri over her, it had been the first time in her life that she could remember feeling that she wasn’t good enough.
 So, she’d come to T’Telir, determined to prove that the problem hadn’t been with her.
 It’d had been with someone else.
 Anyone else.
 As long as Vivenna wasn’t flawed.

 But, Hallandren repeatedly proved that she was.
 And, now that she’d tried so many things and failed, she found it hard to act.
 To do anything.
 There was a chance that by acting she might fail--and that was so daunting that doing nothing seemed preferable.